DigiNode-Tools/diginode-tools/README.md

 ## Release Notes

-DigiNode Tools v0.3.8
+DigiNode Tools v0.3.8 - 2022-07-14
 - New: Upgrade diginode.settings file whever there is a new release.
 This will make it significantly easier to add new features to DigNode Tools in the future, as diginode.settings can now be upgraded to support them.
+Up till now you would likely have had to delete diginode.settings whenever there was a significant upgrade made to DigiNode Tools.

 DigiNode Tools v0.3.7 - 2022-07-13
 - New: Create new diginode.settings.new file whever there is a new release.
 This is to test the update mechanism for upgrading diginode.settings.